Popularity

 Bijections

 A Dict in Julia is not one-to-one.
 Two different keys might have the same value.
-This data structure behaves just like a Dict except it blocks assigning the same value to two different keys.
+A Bijection data structure behaves just like a Dict except it prevents assigning the same value to two different keys.

 Getting Started